 How to Drop Eggs from Your Diet

-Avoiding eggs might seem difficult, since they appear in all sorts of baked goods: pancakes, muffins, cakes, pies, and mayonnaise.
+Avoiding eggs might seem difficult, since they appear in all sorts of baked goods: muffins, cakes, pies, and so forth.
+They’re also a key ingredient of mayonnaise and appear in any number of recipes.
 Yet despite their ubiquity, eggs are remarkably easy to avoid.

 When you think about it, there are only two reasons to use eggs.
-The first is in foods that feature eggs as the main ingredient, such as scrambled eggs, omelets, and souffles.
+The first is in foods that feature eggs as the main ingredient, such as scrambled eggs and soufflés.
 The second way eggs are used is in relatively small quantities for binding, moistening, or glazing.
 As we’ll now see, excellent alternatives exist for both of these purposes.

 Egg Substitutes